-Dr. Amit Singh: A Legacy of Scientific Leadership, Research Innovation, and Mentorship in Developmental Genetics
+Dr. Amit Singh: A Legacy of Scientific Leadership, Research Innovation, and Mentorship & Scientific Vision

-Dr. Amit Singh is a distinguished developmental biologist and geneticist whose career exemplifies the seamless integration of research excellence, educational leadership, and mentorship.
+Dr. Amit Singh has built a distinguished career as a developmental biologist and geneticist — blending research excellence, educational leadership, and mentorship.
 With over 30 years of academic service and scientific innovation, Dr. Singh has built a lasting legacy that extends well beyond his laboratory work.
 His career spans premier institutions, including Devi Ahilya University, the Indian Institute of Science, Academia Sinica, Baylor College of Medicine, and the University of Dayton—where he continues to lead impactful research today.

 Dr. Singh has conducted groundbreaking studies in developmental genetics while shaping the next generation of scientists.
 His impressive record of scholarly publications, sustained NIH funding, leadership roles, and unwavering commitment to student training embodies the best of academic science at the intersection of discovery, education, and mentorship.